adhanani05/adhanani05/README.md

 **I’m currently working on**
 - Building apps for my software studio
-- Springboot projects
+- Building a compiler in rust
+- Automating my trading strategy in python
+- Creating a cli for my canvas assignments

 **I’m currently learning**
-- Golang
+- Game Theory
-- Rust
+- Rust/Go

 **Side Quests**
 - Reading "Technofeudalism: What Killed Capitalism" by Yanis Varoufakis